Frequently Asked Questions

 - Complete a comprehensive patient case study with a focus on one ethical issue.

 - Attend rostered study days with other graduates within the region.

 What opportunities are available to graduates at the end of the program?

-Graduate nurses are encouraged to submit an expression of interest to the Director of Clinical Services towards the end of the GNP regarding future employment opportunities at SRH.
+Graduate nurses are encouraged to submit an expression of interest to the Director of Clinical Services towards the end of the program regarding future employment opportunities at SRH.

 How do I obtain further information?

-You can contact the Education Department at any time during business hours on 03 5358 8635 to speak with the Clinical Support Nurse Educator or 03 5358 8637 to speak with the Education Manager or email your inquiry to email@example.com
+You can contact the Education Department at any time during business hours on 03 5358 8635 or email your inquiry to email@example.com